 In 1980 the first polygraph exam was used.
 Since then over 1000 exams have been done, including pre-employment exams of new officers, which started in 1987.

 Corporal Kurt Horch is currently the Polygraph Examiner for the department.
-He has been a police officer for 20 years and was selected as an examiner in 2008.
+He has been a Dubuque Police Officer since 1991 and was selected as an examiner in 2008.
 He is assigned to the Criminal Investigation Division and conducts exams in addition to his responsibilities as an Investigator.